 Lead generation is an important, often difficult part of growing a business.
 It not only takes time and effort but also money; and even then, generating qualified and quality leads remain elusive even for the largest companies.
 The reason is, lead generation can be fraught with multiple pitfalls.
 Unfortunately, there are many ways to lose a lead, but one of the most tragic ways is letting an already-generated lead die in your inbox pile.
 Think about it, you’ve wasted all that effort getting them to this point, only to forget about them altogether – as we said, tragic!
 So here’s what you should be doing to help your business avoid this fate.
 Here’s a quick hint: it involves a lead system and automation.

-What’s a Lead System & Why Do You Need It?
+What’s a Lead Generation System & Why Do You Need It?

 If you’re putting any effort into generating new leads, you should also take the time to implement a lead system, which allows you to evaluate, track and follow up with your leads all throughout the conversion funnel.
 A successful lead system connects your sales and marketing efforts into one streamlined approach to generating and nurturing leads.
 Without it, you’re essentially spending time and effort collecting information that’s not being put to good use.
 You might think you’re doing everything because new leads keep popping into your inbox, but you’re actually wasting both time and money.

 How To Set Up A Lead Generation System?